AxisCommunications/modbus-acap/README.md

 mode, also make sure you have set the right hostname/IP address for the Modbus server you want to send the events to.

+Use the Modbus address parameter to select what Modbus bit to use for state if the event is active or inactive.

 ### Scripted installation and configuration

 Use the camera's